Cvikli/AISH.jl/README.md

   - `benchmarking/`: Benchmarking tools
 - `conversations/`: Stores conversation logs

-## Contributing

-Contributions to AISH.jl are welcome!
-Please feel free to submit issues, fork the repository and send pull requests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## TODO
 Lot of them is already ready...
 Most of them was written by the AISH itself!
 (Real singularity is here yeah XD Literally I have to put the features described here to the code and merge the solution)
 - [ ] RAG (EasyRAG ongoing.
 Context + search tool)
-- [*] GUI (AIApp)
-- Speed
-  - [ ] type compatibility checks!
-  - [ ] memory allocation checks!
-  - [ ] speedup! measure... improve is necessary
-- [x] File tree list
-- [x] Elapsed time
-- [x] cost(maybe calculation?)
-- [ ] cost(estimation!)
-- [x] token
-- [x] frontend code evaluation (execute API)
-- [ ] BENCHMARKING advanced even modular...
-  - [ ] we need custom benchmark examples...
-  - [ ] Code creation -> Parseable -> Executeable -> Expected test result
-  - [ ] Also whole benchmark cases should be automatically generated
-  - [ ] Should handle different mode like: Code generation or even file generation (like we do with the AISH)
-  - [ ] We could use python benchmark test cases to see how far do we rate with those problem in julia! ;)
-  - [ ] like modifying the code to achieve a state...
-  - [ ] test cases should be automatically generated on codebases.
-If it reach the appropriate state in 1 prompt or not.
-Also we should modify the prompt till it would be achievable by human.
-  - [ ] sh code modification and code validation...
-  - [ ] also maybe CoT... so it could solve in certain steps.
-We would accept longer resolution (Feature: CoT is required for this)
 - [ ] CoT
   - [ ] problem ->
   - [ ] solve